Richard-Lloyd/Amstrad-Utility-Boards/ACUB03.md

 ![ACUB03-01 Direct - Top 0250px](https://user-images.githubusercontent.com/68661647/236645966-68d4789b-f4f9-4ccf-b1c6-4392ce2b5636.jpg)![ACUB03-02 Direct - Bottom 0250px](https://user-images.githubusercontent.com/68661647/236645976-0f68b3fe-ff6c-4017-af9f-2db338988cec.jpg)![ACUB03-03 Direct - M4 0250px](https://user-images.githubusercontent.com/68661647/236645982-0cf11acc-0293-4b94-8a06-b5337f82d0c7.jpg)

+This configuration allows suitable cards to sit in the 'normal' orientation on a backplane expander such as revaldinho's self-build cards [here](https://github.com/revaldinho/cpc_ram_expansion/wiki/CPC-Expansion-Backplane).
+If your card has a PCB edge connector that is at right angles - see the next configuration.

 | Qty | Description of parts required|
 |---|---|
 | 1 | PCB |
 | 1 |Boxed Connector Header, Through Hole, Right Angle 50 position 0.100" (2.54mm) such as Digikey 3M157291-ND [here](https://www.digikey.co.uk/en/products/detail/3m/30350-5002HB/1237406?s=N4IgTCBcDaIMwFkCMBWA7GAnEgtAOQBEQBdAXyA) |

 Build instructions.
 Place the box header connector on side 'A' of the PCB.
 Ensure that it is square with the board and solder on side 'B'.
-First solder the two end pins on one row and adjust the orientation of the connector if necessary.
-Solder the rest of the pins when you are happy.
+First solder the two end pins on one row and adjust the orientation of the connector (if necessary) before soldering the rest of the pins.